FOR PEOPLE, BIODIVERSITY

 All kinds of ecosystems can be restored, including forests, farmlands, cities, wetlands and oceans.
 Restoration initiatives can be launched by almost anyone, from governments and development agencies to businesses, communities and individuals.
 That is because the causes of degradation are many and varied, and can have an impact at different scales.

-WHY ECOSYSTEM ARE SO IMPORTANT
+WHY ECOSYSTEMS ARE SO IMPORTANT

 Ecosystems are the web of life on Earth.
 An eco- system comprises all the living organisms and the interactions among them and with their surround- ings in a given place.
 They exist at all scales, from a grain of soil to the entire planet, and include forests, rivers, wetlands, grasslands, estuaries and coral reefs.
 Cities and farmlands containimportant human-modified ecosystems.